-Balance the Needs of All Users

-Downtown is everyone's neighborhood.
-As the level of activity and number of people Downtown continues to grow, balancing the needs of all users will be an important element of achieving a unique, innovative, inclusive Downtown.
-People use Downtown in a myriad of ways - business owners and employees sell their goods and services, visitors shop and explore, people visit breweries, restaurants and bars, and residents attend to their daily tasks.
-All people have a right to be in public space, including people who are experiencing homelessness.
+Residents and visitors alike cherish Downtown in part Balance the Needs of All Users because of its historic buildings, exciting arts and Downtown is everyone's neighborhood.
+As the level of culture scene and unique resources like the Poudre activity and number of people Downtown continues River.
+As Downtown's activity extends beyond the to grow, balancing the needs of all users will be an historic core area, the buildings, culture and resources important element of achieving a unique, innovative, that make Downtown special must be preserved and inclusive Downtown.
+People use Downtown in a enhanced.
+Downtown Fort Collins should remain a myriad of ways - business owners and employees sell place with a unique identity.
+The policies in this Plan their goods and services, visitors shop and explore, provide direction about the desired future character people visit breweries, restaurants and bars, and for all of Downtown's character subdistricts, as well residents attend to their daily tasks.
+All people have a as guidance that ensures a balance of recreation and right to be in public space, including people who are preservation of the Poudre River Corridor. experiencing homelessness.
 All people should also feel safe Downtown at any time of day or night.
-While it is difficult to achieve a perfect balance, the policies in this Plan strive to create an atmosphere of respect, support, and understanding among all of Downtown's users while also ensuring adequate resources for ongoing management and maintenance.
+While Encourage Innovation and Economic Vitality it is difficult to achieve a perfect balance, the policies Downtown's economy is strong and vibrant.
+The in this Plan strive to create an atmosphere of respect, economic revitalization of Downtown over the last support, and understanding among all of Downtown's several decades has been transformative for the users while also ensuring adequate resources for entire community.
+However, there are challenges ongoing management and maintenance.